jperezlafuente/GRU-project/docs/index.md

 - **No implementation details**: The minion detection method and exact process are not shared to preserve proprietary methods.

 ## 📢 Contact & Contributions
 This project is shared for analytical and discussion purposes.
-If you have insights or ideas to expand the analysis, feel free to open a discussion or reach out!
+If you have insights or ideas to expand the analysis, feel free to open a discussion or reach out ([Twitter: @jperezlafuente](https://twitter.com/jperezlafuente))!

 ---